AbhijeetKumar1112/AbhijeetKumar1112/README.md

-- my name is Abhijeet Kumar.
+- My name is Abhijeet Kumar.
-- i am currently pursuing a B.Tech degree from CUSAT (Cochin University of Science and Technology) in the field of Information Technology.
+- I am currently pursuing a B.Tech degree from CUSAT (Cochin University of Science and Technology) in the field of Information Technology.
-- i have knowledge of several programming languages and web technologies, including C, C++, HTML, CSS, JavaScript, PHP, Ruby, and Python.
+- I have knowledge of several programming languages and web technologies, including C, C++, HTML, CSS, JavaScript, PHP, Ruby, and Python.
 - currently studying Java.
 - I've already developed some interesting projects, including:
     A calculator that utilizes HTML, CSS, and JavaScript to perform various arithmetic operations.